 How I Picked the Best Debt Consolidation Loans

 The best debt consolidation loans have a balance of low fees, competitive interest rates, and flexible terms.
-Here is a full list of the criteria I considered while making my picks:
+Here is a full list of the criteria I considered while making my “best of” consolidation loan picks:

 - Wide range of loan terms: Some online lenders are somewhat rigid on the length of loan terms they’ll offer.
 The best lenders are more flexible, allowing for shorter terms (such as 12 months) and longer terms (such as 72 months or more).

-- Competitive interest rates: Though the interest rate you can land will vary depending on your credit, the best lenders keep their range of possible rates competitive.
+- Competitive interest rates: Though the interest rate you can land will vary depending on your credit, the best consolidation loan providers keep their range of possible rates competitive.

 - Reasonable fees: If the lender charges fees other than the loan’s interest rate (these include origination fees, late payment fees, and unsuccessful-payment fees), they are reasonable compared to those charged by competitors.